soffes/acme_challenge/Readme.markdown

 use AcmeChallenge, ENV['ACME_CHALLENGE'] if ENV['ACME_CHALLENGE']
 ```

-That way, you don't have to redeploy to do a new challenge.
+Using environment variables is nice since you don't have to redeploy to do a new challenge.

 ## Development